C Programming Coding Questions and Answers

 while (current > 0 && arr[(current - 1) / 2] < arr[current]) {

-// Swap current element with its parent
+// Swap with parent

 int temp = arr[current];